williamcfrancis/CNN-Image-Colorization-Pytorch/README.md

 - Run train_hue_control.py and follow the training instructions above.
 - The color temperature can be adjusted in colorize_data_hue_control.py by changing the hue value.

-## How to Run Inference on a Grayscale Image
+## Inference
+To run inference on a grayscale image, the saved model can be used.
+The following steps outline how to perform inference:

-Place the test image in /inference/ folder and name it 'test_img.jpg' (can be changed with arguments) Run inference_script.py with the following arguments:
+1. Place the test image in the /inference/ folder and name it test_img.jpg (this can be changed by passing arguments).
+2. Run the inference_script.py file.
+3. Use arguments from the command line to set the parameters.
+The following arguments are available:\
---model_path: Path to the saved model
+--model_path: Path to the saved model.\
---image_path: Path to the grayscale test image
+--image_path: Path to the grayscale test image.\
-The inference output can be found in the /inference/ folder as 'inference_output.jpg' Performance Metric
+4. The inference output can be found in the /inference/ folder as inference_output.jpg.
-The model performance is determined using Mean Squared Error (MSE) loss function and Mean Absolute Error (MAE) loss function.
-Both metrics are used to measure the difference between the color value to be predicted and the ground-truth color value.
-The MSE minimizes the squared distance between the two values, whereas the MAE